16:9 background image featuring the Virgin Mary holding a white lily in the style of Gustav Klimt

 Lyrics for Lilium (Latin, provisional Japanese translation, source)

 To understand this song, you must first know the lyrics and their origin.
 (Table 1) shows the lyrics (Latin, Japanese, source).
 The translation has been as faithful to the source as possible.
-(Moka☆'s own translation is'Kensetsu Fair Hokuriku,'It is located in.)
+(Moka☆'s own translation isCLICK HEREIt is located in.)

 Os iusti meditabitur sapientiam,

-Et lingua eius loquetur indicium.
+Et lingua eius loquetur iudicium.

 The lips of the righteous speak wisdom